-In his political opinions Denman, in youth as in later life, was an ardent 'Foxite,' what would now be called an advanced Liberal.
-'Many difficulties did he get into,' writes Mrs. Baillie in her memoir, 'even as a boy at school, by his love of political discussions, and many were the sacrifices he made in after life on this account; but he held fast his opinions on the subject through good report and evil report, never swerving to the right hand or the left.'
+writes Mrs. Baillie in her memoir, "even as a boy at school, by his love of political discussions, and many were the sacrifices he made in after life on this account; but he held fast his opinions on the subject through good report and evil report, never swerving to the right hand or the left."

 In one of his letters to Mrs. Baillie from the University, written in 1799, occurs the following passage, which shows that he held firm to the faith at Cambridge, as he had done at Eton, and as he did throughout the whole long course of his public life.
-'The great Dr. Parr,' he writes, 'has been here lately, and received a great deal of attention from all the heads of houses, &c.
-It is a great comfort to see a man of such pre-eminent learning and intellectual ability still attached to rational liberty, and to the principles of the praised and undermined British Constitution.'
+"The great Dr. Parr," he writes, "has been here lately, and received a great deal of attention from all the heads of houses, etc. It is a great comfort to see a man of such pre-eminent learning and intellectual ability still attached to rational liberty, and to the principles of the praised and undermined British Constitution."

-Mrs. Baillie is inclined to attribute some portion of his steady and decided Liberal tendencies to the influence of his first teacher, Mrs. Barbauld; and it is certainly possible, in the case of so forward and thoughtful a child, that even at that early age 'the seeds were sown,' as Mrs. Baillie expresses it, 'of that love of liberty and abhorrence of political oppression which he felt so strongly in after life,' but, as she sensibly adds, 'it should also be remembered that my brother's nearest connexions had almost universally adopted the same principles.
-His father was a staunch Whig, and his maternal uncle, the Rev. Mr. Brodie, always supported similar political opinions.
-Mr. Brodie, indeed, was not only politically but personally attached to Mr. Fox (Lord Holland, it may be remembered, had given him his living of Winterslow), and it was probably from him that my brother acquired that warm admiration of this great statesman that he never afterwards ceased to feel.'
+Mrs. Baillie is inclined to attribute some portion of his steady and decided Liberal tendencies to the influence of his first teacher, Mrs. Barbauld; and it is certainly possible, in the case of so forward and thoughtful a child, that even at that early age "the seeds were sown," as Mrs. Baillie expresses it, "of that love of liberty and abhorrence of political oppression which he felt so strongly in after life," but, as she sensibly adds, "it should also be remembered that my brother's nearest connections had almost universally adopted the same principles.
+His father was a staunch Whig, and his maternal uncle, the Rev. Mr. Brodie, always supported similar political opin-Mr. Brodie, indeed, was not only politically but personally attached to Mr. Fox (Lord Holland, it may be remembered, had given him his living of Winterslow), and it was probably from him that my brother acquired that warm admiration of this great statesman that he never afterwards ceased to feel.'

-To the mental and moral characteristics of Denman as a young man should be added the physical. possessed in youth, and, indeed, throughout life, very considerable personal advantages.
-Mrs. Baillie says 'he greatly resembled the mother he loved so much, and the beauty of whose old age will so long be remembered.'
-His countenance was very expressive; the features high and strongly marked, but well-formed and handsome, the whole face conveying an expression of sweetness combined with power.
+To the mental and moral characteristics of Denman as a young man should be added the physical.
+He possessed in youth, and, indeed, throughout life, very considerable personal advantages.
+Mrs. Baillie says "he greatly resembled the mother he loved so much, and the beauty of whose old age will so long be remembered."
+His countenance was very expressive: the features high and strongly marked, but well-formed and handsome, the whole face conveying an expression of sweetness combined with power.
 He was about five feet eleven inches in height, spare and strong in frame, capable and fond of vigorous exertion, as is proved by his having more than once while at Cambridge walked thence to London, with his friend Shadwell, in little more than twelve hours, including stoppages-thus keeping up for the whole distance of somewhat over fifty miles, an average rate of more than four miles an hour.
 Among his physical advantages must not be forgotten his possession of a voice magnificent in its depth and compass, singularly musical in its modulations, and capable of adapting itself to all moods, whether of pity and tenderness, or anger and scorn.

-The principal thing that struck you in his personal appearance was his remarkable air of distinction; 'on his unembarrassed brow Nature had written gentleman.'
-'His appearance,' says Mrs. Baillie, and what she says is quite free from exaggeration or the over partiality of a sister, 'was that of a gentleman in a remarkable degree; and I really do not think he could have been placed in any situation or in any circumstance where that would not have been at once perceived and acknowledged.'
+The principal thing that struck you in his personal appearance was his remarkable air of distinction; "on his unembarrassed brow Nature had written gentleman."
+"His appearance," says Mrs. Baillie, and what she say is suite free from exaggeration or the over-partiality of a sister, "was that of a gentleman in a remarkable degree; and I really do not think he could have been placed in any situation or in any circumstance where that would not have been at once perceived and acknowledged."